 Several more acquisitions in the early 2000’s added new customers and technology to Penn Color’s portfolio.
 They acquired the assets of both RBH in Bound Brook, NJ, a competitor of Penn Color in the ink and coatings marketplace; and Lancer Dispersions, a small plastics masterbatch manufacturer in Akron, OH, and absorbed both businesses into their Hatfield operation.

 Looking again to expand our global footprint, in 2007, Penn Color formed a joint venture with Asha Color in Mumbai, India, known as AshaPenn Color.
 This venture gave Penn Color access to the local Indian market for automotive, industrial and specialty coatings, and brought new technologies to the customer base in the region.

 With Penn Color’s growing market share in the plastics industry, in particular in the food and beverage segment, the search soon began for a Midwestern US location.
 After entertaining several acquisition opportunities, Penn Color decided to build a grass roots facility in Milton, WI.
 With a ground-breaking ceremony of the 52,000 sq. ft. building in September of 2010, the facility produced their first production batch in July of 2011.
 Several production lines have been added since the building opened, and there is room on the site to triple the size of the current building.
 Recently, the decision was made to operate under GMP and HACCP compliance – one of a very few North American masterbatch companies to operate at that level.

 Today, Penn Color’s CEO and President, Kevin Putman Sr., continues to build upon his father’s vision, goals and philosophy adding many of his own.
-Cutting-edge technology and innovation, market & product diversification, along with honesty and ethical business practices are just part of what has made Penn Color the company it is today.
-And with three third generation Putman sons now involved in the business, the company should be expected to flourish and grow for decades to come.
+Cutting-edge technology and innovation, market and product diversification, along with honesty and ethical business practices are just part of what has made Penn Color the company it is today.
+And with three third-generation Putman sons now involved in the business, the company should be expected to flourish and grow for decades to come.